 - Winding spiral staircases will need more carpet to compensate for the change in pile direction.
 A professional fitter will help you get a more accurate carpet measurement.

 - Always compensate for underlay.
-Speak to your carpet retailer about how much they advise to add on.
+Speak to your carpet retailer about how much they advise adding on.